-Yet these two lotuses were less than 12" apart.
+These two lotuses were less than 12" apart.
 The pattern of this behavior looks to me like more than a phenotypical adaptation.
 Yet it could just as easily be a response to communication of fungally-transmitted hormonal signals relaying an epigenetic response to shade.

 With the lotuses, burn it, and the process restarts.
 When I burned (this is the edge of a burn at right), the forbs went prostrate again, remaining so even between the grasses on the left.
 Yet in succeeding years, they'll grow erect in places where they would otherwise grow prostrate.
 Fungal signal?
 Heat or leachates from the burn resdue does something to the seed?
 Epigenetic adaptation?
 It would be interesting to gather seed from these various forms and conditions to examine the seed coats for thickness and assay them for abscisic acid concentrations, thus indicating differential propensities for sustaining extended dormancy between the erect and prostrate forms or simply germinate them elsewhere in some other soil to see what they do.
-I'm guessing the tall ones germinate more readily.